-The table below shows the provisional payment schedule for the repayment of these bonds, prepared on the basis of the Company's best knowledge at the time of drafting this report.
+The table below shows the provisional payment schedule for the repayment of these bonds, reflecting this amendment to the bond issuance agreement, prepared on the basis of the Company's best knowledge at the time of drafting this document.
 It includes the interest associated with the bonds granted to the Group.